The school year has started and so has the influx of kid’s schoolwork! Do you already have a growing pile?

 I pick out a few of my favorite pieces and snap a picture of them holding their work of art.
 I love capturing a snippet of their age along with their art.
 Here’s a few pics of the Halloween photo shoot we did!

 My daughter also wanted to get a picture of them all laid out.
 I did keep that hand print tree though.
 I have a thing for handprints.
+I have also made a few videos of them sharing their work.
+It is precious to hear them describe what they did!

 Make a Portfolio Book